Nelson, Art Capital of New Zealand

 Be entertained in style and comfort.
 Elegant, comfortable and technically excellent, The Theatre Royal is the perfect place to enjoy theatre shows and live music."

-The main auditorium is renowned for its acoustics and is considered to be one of the best auditoria in the Southern Hemisphere for chamber music.
+Formerly know as the Nelson School of Music the main auditorium is renowned for its acoustics and is considered to be one of the best in the Southern Hemisphere for chamber music.
 It is home to the international Adam Chamber Music Festival which is held every two years.

 Open all year round.
 The Hoglund family invite you to their glass studio gallery.